Learning Outcomes

 This article has covered the following key knowledge points:

-- The Legal Services Board oversees approved regulators, ensuring compliance with these objectives.
+- the Legal Services Board oversees approved regulators, ensuring compliance with these objectives, and maintains a Consumer Panel focused on consumer interests

-- Professional principles require solicitors and other authorised persons to act with integrity, independence, proper standards, in clients’ best interests, and to maintain confidentiality.
+- professional principles require solicitors and other authorised persons to act with integrity, independence, proper standards, in clients’ best interests, and to maintain confidentiality, while complying with duties to the court

-- The SRA Standards and Regulations reflect these objectives and principles in rules for solicitors and law firms.
+- the SRA Standards and Regulations reflect these objectives and principles in rules for solicitors and law firms, including transparency, complaints handling, supervision and governance

-- Public trust in the legal profession depends on ethical conduct and adherence to regulatory objectives and professional principles.
+- public trust in the legal profession depends on ethical conduct, effective consumer redress, and adherence to regulatory objectives and professional principles across both reserved and non‑reserved legal work

 Key Terms and Concepts